Mark Lee (Singaporean actor): Business ventures

-On 9 March 2017, Lee opened a production house named King Kong Media Productions with partner Yinson Marine Services, a Malaysian oil and gas company.
+On 9 March 2017, Lee opened a production house named King Kong Media Productions with Yinson Marine Services, a Malaysian oil and gas company.
+Galaxy Entertainment is a subsidiary of King Kong Media Productions, an artiste management company.

+He also co-owns salons with Addy Lee, which ran nine outlets in Singapore and two in Shanghai as of 2013.

 Lee also once owned the eatery chain Old Town White Coffee which he brought into Singapore from Malaysia in 2008, and founded the now-defunct chicken rice brand 13 Stages in 2017.
 In 2021, Lee invested in the Ipoh F&B Chain Nam Heong, which opened its first Singapore outlet at a food court in 313@Somerset mall.

+Music

+In 2004, Lee released an album, titled Young Hero, which included Mandarin and Hokkien songs.
+In 2025, he released a Hokkien song, titled My Journey, about his life experiences and reflections.
+It was dedicated to his wife.

 Personal life

-Lee is married to Catherine Ng.
-They have 2 daughters and a son.
+Lee married Catherine Ng in 1999.
+They have two daughters, born in July 2008 and on 19 August 2013, and a son born on 25 August 2011.